jamcgee/jamcgee.github.io/content/article/2021/01/portable-sockets-basics.md

 Given the radically different paradigms regarding the creation of subprocesses and exchanging handles across process boundaries, there is little need to fully abstract this function.

 In order to transmit handles to another process in Windows, the process is more akin to serialization.
-The sending process will serialize a socket descriptor using [`WSADuplicateSocketW`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsaduplicatesocketw), dump the contents of `WSAPROTOCOL_INFO` on the wire, and deserializing in the receiving process by calling [`WSASocketW`](https://docs.microsoft.com/en-us/windows/desktop/api/winsock2/nf-winsock2-wsasocketw).
+The sending process will serialize a socket descriptor using [`WSADuplicateSocketW`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsaduplicatesocketw), dump the contents of `WSAPROTOCOL_INFO` on the wire, and deserialize in the receiving process by calling [`WSASocketW`](https://docs.microsoft.com/en-us/windows/desktop/api/winsock2/nf-winsock2-wsasocketw).
 Other kernel objects can be transferred using the [`DuplicateHandle`](https://docs.microsoft.com/en-us/windows/win32/api/handleapi/nf-handleapi-duplicatehandle) function.
 By contrast, Unix can exchange file descriptors using the ancillary data buffer in `recvmsg` and `sendmsg`.